Helen Mort

 Her collection Division Street is published by Chatto & Windus and was shortlisted for the Costa Book Awards and the T.S.
 Eliot Prize.
 In a national survey, it was chosen by sixth-form groups and reading groups as their first choice collection.
 She has published two pamphlets with Tall Lighthouse press.

+In 2014 she was named as a Next Generation poet by the Poetry Book Society.
+In 2023 her memoir, A Line Above the Sky, which had previously won the Boardman Tasker Prize, won the Jon Wyte prize at the Banff International Mountain Literature Festival.